-I have lived in Shirley for over 40 years, during which time I have been actively involved with the Spring Park Neighbourhood Watch, Chair of the local Ward Panel and have previously served on the SPRA Executive Committee.
+I have lived in Shirley since 1980, during which time I have been actively involved with the Spring Park Neighbourhood Watch, Chair of the local Ward Panel and have previously served on the SPRA Executive Committee.

 My main career was with British Telecomm as a Project Manager.
 After retiring early, I have worked in a number of local schools, including Langley Park School for Boys in IT Support and ICT Strategy Manager at Langley Park School for Girls.